zhehaowang/zhehao.me/book-notes/food/readme.md

 Gluttony has become one of the seven deadly sins.

 A salad to curb lust: cold, dry (mallows, tansy, hyssop, parsley), very sparing on the oil and vinegar.

+### Dark ages and Charlemagne

+450 - 800 dark ages of Western Europe, fall of Rome to the Carolingian Renaissance.

+The Germanic peoples, Goths, Franks, Saxons, Jutes, Vandals, etc, overran the depleted empire.
+A period where culture is bleak, and as was culinary arts.

+Trade shrinked, famine and plague were common.
+Lack of trade and grain reserve saw a decline in population in Western Europe.

+Food culture focused on a return to the wilderness: competitive drinking of beer (rye-brewed served in a horn), lard, butter, meat, curdled milk were often on the menu.

+Cook books of the time would focus on roasting meat (barbeque), with barely any mention of spices for a lack of trade.

+Grain, wine and oil as required by the Christian communion would be scarce, and white bread became a status symbol (wheat grew in the south and warmer areas), while rye bread (dark and dense, rye grew in the colder north) became commoner's food.
+Ergotism, caused by the fungi ergot on the rye bread, also spread.

+The Greco/Romano tradition of fast and feasting were also replaced.

+The reign of Charlemagne, both as a Germanic and Christian king saw a combination of Christian dieting / moderation and Germanic feasting.
+Food trade laws were instated, and agricultural Capitularies (royal edict) were issued to encourage planting vegetables and fruit, and digging fish ponds.
+This period also saw the domestication of oats.

+The organization of land owning lords (counts) and serfs working the land also saw rise to Feudalism.

+In general, Western Europe in this period did not have the preconditions for a sophisticated food culture.